 The Cooperative Graduate School System is a graduate education system which allows students access to facilities and resources in leading edge research institutes to conduct their research by employing the researchers from these institutes as professors and associate professors of the University of Tsukuba.
-The university will retain this system in the new graduate schools and programs (degree program system) reorganized in AY 2020.

 For each developed country, the training of researchers who are the main providers of knowledge creation is regarded as a high-priority issue.
 Due to the rapid progress and further sophistication of science and technology, research fields have become more departmentalized and specialized.
 At the same time, there emerge new interdisciplinary fields that go beyond the boundaries of traditional academic systems, prompting the need for interdisciplinary research.